shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 Tara always tries to calculate the timeline and, more often than not, accurately predicts the relationship in her head.
 At least she thinks she does.
 I laugh.
 I see the moment: Tara is calculating on their third date.
 Tara looks at Rysa's agitated face.
 She can't calculate.
 She’ll slip away, Tara knows.
 Tara must prepare for grieving.
 But in that moment, Tara doesn't want this to just slip away.

 Rysa doesn’t surprise me by covering my eyes from the back.

 Aliyah knows his mom.
 Aliyah knows his favorite cake.
 I’m watching Oli cut his birthday cake, and Aliyah is dressed so much better than I am.
 They both are holding the knife together and cutting the cake.
 I planned his surprise.

 Tara doesn't know what she wants in life.
-So, she spend a lot of time thinking about death.
-Each bite, seems like life or death to her.
-Rysa, would have called me out.
-Oli, let's me think.
+So, she spends a lot of time thinking about death and Oli.
+Each bite seems like life or death.
+Rysa would have called me out.

 Rysa is opening up about losing her uncle from Minneapolis.
 She said it was sudden death.
 She says, I understand loss better than others.
 She's talking about her girlfriend.
 Her girlfriend once left home and stayed at her place.
 We are kids.
 This is the first time she brings up seeing birds with her mom.

 Tara can’t even remember a four-digit code, nor a phone number.

 Rysa is sleeping next to me.
 I’m scared to tell her I’m in love.
 Just holding onto her.
+We both are moving away from the other.

 I laugh as I see Tara tell Oli, four years later, what he wore three years back on their first date.

+A younger Tara and Rysa are assigned a group project.
+Does Rysa know that I like physics?

 Oli can’t be there for me.
 He is scared of my black hole.
 He’s seen Aliyah’s.
 I can’t breathe.
 I’m counting the beats.
 Oli doesn’t have time.